cinight/PSBlendModes/README.md

 # CameraColorSpaceWorkaround

 > [!NOTE]
-> Unity 6.0+ and Universal Render Pipeline (URP) only.
+> Unity 2022.3 LTS and Universal Render Pipeline (URP) only.
 See branches for other versions.

 <br>